D3fau4/singularite/README.md

-# Singularité
+# Vortex
-Simplest, slimmest, transparent CFW distro.
+Simple fork of Singularité, slimmest, transparent CFW distro.
 Everything you need to get started, in a neatly packaged file.

 ## How to install